22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Things to Do in Gavar - Armenia's Best Kept Secret

-The list of Armenian sweet dishes wouldn’t be complete without this little gem, Pakhlava, which originated from the eastern cuisine.
+The list of Armenian sweet dishes wouldn’t be complete without this little gem, Pakhlava, which originated from eastern cuisine.
 In Western Armenia, it was called Baklava, while in the Eastern part, they call it Pakhlava.

 This mouthwatering pastry with multi-layered paper-thin dough, chopped walnuts, and honey will certainly not leave you disappointed.
 The mixture of sugar and walnuts is added to each dough layer, put in a large pan to bake, and when ready, the final dessert is topped with honey or syrup.